sgemmelluk/story-generator/README.md

 # Story Generator

-This app uses genertive AI to create a personalised child's story.
+This app uses generative AI to create a personalised child's story.

 ## Description